 In Tokyo, Isobar books are available from Books Kinokuniya Tokyo in Shinjuku (Shinjuku station south exit store).

-CLICK here to read REVIEWS of six recent Isobar books: Tre Paesi and Other Poems, An Open Parenthesis, Waking to Snow, VOU: Visual Poetry, Tokio 1958–1978, Wintermoon and Kusudama.
-REVIEWS BY Alan Botsford, Ian Brinton, Simon Collings, Gregory Dunne, Jennifer Harrison, Karl Jirgens, Judy Kendall, Louise George Kittaka, Kris Kosaka, Paul Miller, Billy Mills, and Nadine Willems.
+CLICK here to read REVIEWS of seven recent Isobar books: This Overflowing Light, Tre Paesi and Other Poems, An Open Parenthesis, Waking to Snow, VOU: Visual Poetry, Tokio 1958–1978, Wintermoon and Kusudama.
+REVIEWS BY Alan Botsford, Ian Brinton, Simon Collings, Gregory Dunne, Jennifer Harrison, Karl Jirgens, Judy Kendall, Louise George Kittaka, Kris Kosaka, Paul Miller, Billy Mills, Alice Wanderer, and Nadine Willems.

 JUST PUBLISHED